Sablé (biscuit)

-Sablé is a French round shortbread cookie that originates in Sablé-sur-Sarthe in Sarthe.
+Sablé is a French round shortbread cookie that might have originated in Sablé-sur-Sarthe in Sarthe.

 History

-According to the letters of the Marquise de Sévigné, the cookie was created for the first time in Sablé-sur-Sarthe in 1670.
+According to the letters of the Marquise de Sévigné, the cookie was maybe created for the first time in Sablé-sur-Sarthe in 1670.

-The French word sablé means "sandy", which is the French term that takes the place of the English "breadcrumbs".
+The French word sablé means "sandy", a rough equivalent of English "breadcrumbs".
 Generally, the baker begins the process by rubbing cold butter into flour and sugar to form particles of dough until the texture resembles that of breadcrumbs or sand.

 Recipe

 Among the most well-known sablé recipes are those of La Mère Poulard, and the cookies of Saint-Michel and Pont-Aven.

-Sablés can be flavoured with almonds, lemon or orange zest.
+Sablés can be flavoured with almonds, lemon, parmesan, green pepper, or orange zest.